Huskyninja/Enquire-GForm/readme.txt

 Select "Send a debug email" to enable this feature, and enter a valid email under "Debug email address".
 This will send an email containing logging information for all forms submitted to Enquire.

 == Changelog ==

+= 0.5 =
+* added placeholder to languages directory
+* finally fixed scripts and styles
+* restricted phone field mapping to phone or hidden

 = 0.4.1 =
 * updated laugnauge settings to main config form